DEX Monitoring with AI

 WARP Diagnostics timeline

-By placing events on a linear time scale, you allow admins to see if a "PF state exhaustion" event correlates with a specific user report or a spike in CPU utilization.
+• By placing events on a linear time scale, we allow admins to see if a "PF state exhaustion" event correlates with a specific user report or a spike in CPU utilization.

 "AI needs to know what it's looking for."